 Policy on Third-party Payor Audits, Abuse, and Fraud

 The AAPD recognizes the concern its members have regarding these external audits.
 The AAPD encourages its members to develop internal self-audit programs to address these challenges.
-Internal audits are used in order to preemptively detect discrepancies before the external authorities can discover them and impose penalties.4 Given the heightened concern for compliance to avoid an external audit, internal audits have taken on importance.
+Internal audits are used in order to pre-emptively detect discrepancies before the external authorities can discover them and impose penalties.10 Given the heightened concern for compliance to avoid an external audit, internal audits have taken on importance.
 A compliance program generally will incorporate a credible internal audit system, which means that it must be prepared to respond to an external audit by various authorities.
-In addition, some pediatric dentists have discovered that an internal audit system can be developed so that it not only addresses the external audit, but also serves other quality of care and performance improvement purposes.4
+In addition, some pediatric dentists have discovered that an internal audit system can be developed so that it not only addresses the external audit, but also serves other quality of care and performance improvement purposes.10

 Credentials of auditors

-The Affordable Care Act required that each state Medicaid program use at least one RAC beginning in 2011.12 Some states have started employing the RACs to aid in recovery of improper payments.13 The AAPD strongly believes that, while audits are a part of third-party payment contracts and are necessary to protect the integrity of these programs, such audits must be completed by those who have credentials on par with the dental provider being audited.
+The Affordable Care Act required that each state Medicaid program use at least one RAC beginning in 2011.13 Some states have started employing the RACs to aid in recovery of improper payments.14 The AAPD strongly believes that, while audits are a part of third-party payment contracts and are necessary to protect the integrity of these programs, such audits must be completed by those who have credentials on par with the dental provider being audited.
 For example, pediatric dentists must be audited by a dentist who specializes in pediatric dentistry and who understands the clinical guidelines and standards of care which have been adopted and followed by their specialty.
 The AAPD is adamantly opposed to auditors receiving financial incentives for any money recuperated through these audits.
 This represents a conflict of interest.

 Peer review as part of audit outcomes

-The AAPD supports the education of pediatric dentistry residents, pediatric dentists, and their staff to ensure good understanding of appropriate coding and billing practices.
+Best practices for chart documenting, coding, and billing The AAPD supports the education of pediatric dentistry residents, pediatric dentists, and their staff to ensure good understanding of appropriate coding and billing practices.
 The AAPD, therefore, supports the creation of educational resources and programs that promote best practices, which may include:

-- the development of a third-party payor submission compliance program.
+• the development of a third-party payor submission compliance program.

 Medicaid policies that conflict with AAPD clinical practice guidelines